The Brain Tumor Sequence Registration (BraTS-Reg) Challenge: Establishing Correspondence Between Pre-Operative and Follow-up MRI Scans of Diffuse Glioma Patients: Quantitative Performance Evaluation and Ranking

-For each pair of Baseline $(B)$ and Follow-up $(F)$ scans, we have determined the coordinates of corresponding landmarks $x_l^B$, $x_l^F$ where $l\in L$. $L$ is the set of landmarks identified in both $B$ and $F$.
-Given $x_l^F$, the participants have to estimate the coordinates of $L$ landmark points in relation to scan $B$ corresponding to provided coordinates $x_l^F$ in the scan $F$.
-The Median Absolute Error $(MAE)$ between the submitted coordinates ${(\hat{x}}_l^B)$ and the manually defined coordinates (ground truth) ${(x}_l^B)$\ will then be determined, as:
+For each pair $p \in P$ of baseline $(B)$ and follow-up $(F)$ scans, we refer to the landmarks in the $B$ scan as $x_l^B$ and the corresponding landmarks in the $F$ scan as $x_l^F$.
+Here, $l\in L$ where $L$ is the total number of landmarks in each scan.
+The participants were provided with $x_l^F$ and asked to estimate the coordinates of the corresponding landmark points in scan $B$ ${(\hat{x}}_l^B)$.
+The performance was then evaluated in terms of the Euclidean error (Euclidean distance).
+The Median Euclidean Error ($MEE$) between the submitted coordinates ${(\hat{x}}_l^B)$ and the manually defined coordinates (ground truth) ${(x}_l^B)$\ was then defined as:

-\subsection{Robustness $(R)$}
+\subsubsection{Robustness $(R)$}

-All the participating algorithms will also be evaluated according to the metric of robustness $(R)$.
-Similar to a successful-rate like measure, we will use $R$ as a relative value describing how many landmarks from $L$ improved its $MAE$ after image registration, compared to the initial $MAE$ (prior to any registration).
-Let us call $K^{B, F} \subseteq L^F$ the set of successfully registered landmarks, i.e., those for which the registration error decreases.
-So, we define robustness for a pair of scans $(p)$ as the relative number of successfully registered landmarks,
+All the participating algorithms were also evaluated according to the metric of robustness $(R)$.
+Similar to a successful-rate measure, we defined $R$ as a relative value describing how many landmarks improved their $MEE$ after registration, compared to their $MEE$ before registration.
+Let us call $K^{B, F} \subseteq L^F$ the set of successfully registered landmarks, i.e., those for which the registration error decreased.
+Where $L^F$ indicates the number of landmarks in the follow up scan.
+So, we define robustness $(R)$ for a pair of scans $(p)$ as the relative number of successfully registered landmarks:

-Then the average robustness over all scan pairs $(P)$ in particular cohort is:
+Then the average robustness over all scan pairs $(P)$ in the particular cohort is:

-$R$ is therefore the relative value (in the range of $0$ and $1$) of how many landmarks across all scan pairs have an improved $MAE$ after registration, when compared to the initial $MAE$.
-When $R$ is equal to $1$, the average distance of all the landmarks in the target and warped images is reduced after registration, whereas $0$ means that none of the distances are reduced.
+Therefore, $R$ is the relative value (in the range of $0$ and $1$) of how many landmarks across all scan pairs have an improved $MEE$ after registration, when compared to the initial $MEE$.
+When $R$ is equal to $1$, the average distance of all the landmarks in the target and warped images is reduced after registration, whereas $0$ means that none of the distances is reduced.

-\subsection{Smoothness of the displacement field}
+\subsubsection{Smoothness of the Displacement Field}